-1. Here is how you shift with hub gears:

-- pedalling in order to shift. - Turn the rotating ring in the desired direction until the gear is selected.

-2. Here is how you shift with derailleur gears: to a larger sprocket

-- in order to shift you must be pedalling. - Turn the rotating ring until the desired gear is selected. - For rapid shifting over several sprockets, turn the rotating ring until the desired gear is selected.

-- in order to shift you must be pedalling. - Turn the rotating ring until the desired gear is selected. - For rapid shifting over several sprockets, turn the rotating ring until the desired gear is selected.
+- 1. Here is how you shift with hub gears: - pedalling in order to shift. - Turn the rotating ring in the desired direction until the gear is selected. - 2.
+Here is how you shift with derailleur gears: to a larger sprocket - in order to shift you must be pedalling. - Turn the rotating ring until the desired gear is selected. - For rapid shifting over several sprockets, turn the rotating ring until the desired gear is selected. - Here is how you shift to a smaller sprocket: - in order to shift you must be pedalling. - Turn the rotating ring until the desired gear is selected. - For rapid shifting over several sprockets, turn the rotating ring until the desired gear is selected.